InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: The Benchmark

 \section{The \InterChart{} Benchmark}

 We introduce \InterChart{} to systematically evaluate how reasoning difficulty, chart diversity, and visual complexity affect performance in vision-language models (VLMs).
 The benchmark contains 5,214 validated question-answer (QA) pairs divided into three subsets: \emph{DECAF}, \emph{SPECTRA}, and \emph{STORM}.
-These subsets represent distinct levels of real-world chart interpretation difficulty.
-Appendix \ref{app:flowcharts} summarizes the benchmark construction and annotation workflow for all three subsets.
+These subsets represent distinct levels of real-world chart interpretation difficulty. ~\ref{app:flowcharts} summarizes the benchmark construction and annotation workflow for all three subsets, with detailed pipeline diagrams in Figures~\ref{fig:Flowchart_for_S1}, \ref{fig:s2}, and \ref{fig:s3}, and corresponding generation algorithms in ~\ref{app:data_gene_algo}.